by James Lloyd

 This portraitback to top

 James Lloyd held the Paul Smith scholarship at the Slade School of Art (1994-6).
-Painted in the artist's studio, in the background on the right is an earlier painting by Lloyd in Smith's collection.
+This portrait, which was painted in the artist’s studio, shows Smith holding a bolt of Chinese silk used in one of his womenswear collections.

 Linked publicationsback to top